 Florida Gulf Coast Seafood Trail Places

-The Florida Gulf Coast stretches 900 miles from Perdido Key (near Pensacola) to Key West, almost exactly the same distance as it is to the Texas-Mexico border.
-Florida, then, should have half of the entries in our US Gulf Coast Seafood Trail but I struggle to limit the choices to only four.
+The Florida Gulf Coast stretches 900 miles from Perdido Key (near Pensacola) to Key West, almost exactly the same distance as it is from Pensacola to the Texas-Mexico border.
+Florida, then, should have half of the entries in our US Gulf Coast Seafood Trail but still it is a challenge to limit the choices to only four.

 #9: Family Coastal Restaurant in Eastpoint, Florida